 If a student violates this policy, his/her electronic device may be confiscated.
 When an employee confiscates an electronic device under this policy, he/she shall take reasonable measures to label and secure the device and turn the device over to a school administrator as soon as the employee's duties permit.
 The following discipline procedures will be followed:

 1st Violation:

-- 1. Electronic device confiscated: - 2.
-Electronic device picked up by the student after school; and - 3.
-Student will be assigned one Early Morning School.
+- 1. Electronic device confiscated; and - 2.
+Electronic device picked up by the student after school.

 2{nd} Violation: